stitchfix/fauxtograph/README.md

+# Changelog

+## v1.0.x
+* Now has 3 different model classes available (`VAE`, `GAN`, `VAEGAN`)

+* All models have both `convolution` and `linear` mode architectures.

+* Python3 Compatibility

+* Updated to use Chainer 1.6.0

+* Will output intermediate generated images to give users the ability to inspect training progress when run in a Jupyter notebook.

 # fauxtograph
-This code can be used for using a **variational auto-encoder** for latent image encoding and generation.
-It implements the algorithm found in
+This package contains classes for training three different unsupervised, generative image models.
+Namely Variational Auto-encoders, Generative Adversarial Networks, and the newly developed combination of the two (VAE/GAN).
+Descriptions of the inner workings of these algorithms can be found in

-Kingma, Diederik P., and Max Welling.
+1. Kingma, Diederik P., and Max Welling.
 "Auto-encoding variational bayes." arXiv preprint arXiv:1312.6114 (2013).
+2. Radford, Alec et. al.; "Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks" arXiv preprint arxiv:1511.06434 (2015).
+3. Boesen Lindbo Larsen, Anders et. al.; "Autoencoding Beyond Pixels Using a Learned Similarity Metric" arXiv preprint arxiv:1512.09300 (2015).

+respectively.

-The model takes in a series of images and trains an auto-encoder to perform an encoding `transform` step as well as a generative `inverse_transform` step.
-It's built on top of the Chainer framework and has an easy to use command line interface for training and generating images.
+All models take in a series of images and can be trained to perform either an encoding `transform` step or a generative `inverse_transform` step (or both).
+It's built on top of the Chainer framework and has an easy to use command line interface for training and generating images with a Variational Auto-encoder.

 Both the module itself as well as the training script are available by installing this package through PyPI.
-Otherwise the module itself containing the main class which does all the heavy lifting is in  `fauxtograph/fauxtograph.py` while the training/generation CLI script is in `fauxtograph/fauxto.py`
+Otherwise the module itself containing the main class which does all the heavy lifting is in  `fauxtograph/fauxtograph.py` which has dependencies in `fauxtograph/vaegan.py`, while the training/generation CLI script is in `fauxtograph/fauxto.py`

-To learn more about its functionality and to get a better sense of how one might us it, please see the blog post on the Stitch Fix tech blog, [multithreaded](http://multithreaded.stitchfix.com/blog/2015/09/17/deep-style/).
+To learn more about the command line tool functionality and to get a better sense of how one might use it, please see the blog post on the Stitch Fix tech blog, [multithreaded](http://multithreaded.stitchfix.com/blog/2015/09/17/deep-style/).